AlinaSelyutina/ADI_test/README.md

 # Test Project
 In this project are implemented tests for the searching functionality in https://en.wikipedia.org/ site.
 In this project were implemented tests according BDD approach.

-## Test Automation architecture consists of 4 layers
+## Test Automation FW architecture consists of 4 layers
 1. Features
 2. Runner
 3. Page Objects